microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-shakeshake.md

 The whole process includes:

 - Select an existing IoT Hub or create a new IoT Hub.
 - Select an existing IoT Hub device or create a new IoT Hub device.
+Please take a note of the **device id**.
+It will be used in next section.
-- Create a new Function App.
+- Create a new Azure Functions App.

 ## Modify the #hashtag